AzHarcos/talkatoo-translator/README.md

 - Recognize moon names as they come (similar to Talkatoo processing) and automatically mark on the GUI
 - Recognize story/multi moon names as they come (similar to Talkatoo processing) and automatically mark on the GUI
 - The GUI was build using the Vue Framework and communicates with the Python script using Eel (https://github.com/python-eel/Eel)
-- Eel starts a local Bottle server on localhost:8083 when the Python script is run and allows bidirectional communication between Python and JS via websockets
+- Eel starts a local Bottle server on localhost:8083 when the Python script is run and allows bidirectional communication between Python and JS via websocket
 - The source code of the gui can be found in the /vue directory but to run the tool only the bundled contents (generated with Vite) in /gui are necessary
 - The GUI maintains its own state for pending and collected moons and can therefore add and remove moons from both lists without affecting the lists in Python